QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 - **Wake Integration Type**: This sets the velocity integration method for the wake nodes during the free wake convection step. **EF**: A simple 1st Order Euler Forward integration. **PC**: A 2nd Order Predictor Corrector integration method. **PC2B**: A second Order Predictor Corrector Backwards integration scheme.
 - **Wake Rollup**: This actives or deactivates the wake self-induction.
 - **Include Trailing/Shed Vortices**: This sets if trailing (streamwise) or shed (spanwise) vortices are generated at the blades trailing edge during every timepstep.
-- **Wake Convection**: The user can choose here which free-stream velocity contributes to the total convection velocitzy of the wake nodes. **BL**: The convection velocity is the mean boundary layer velocity (as a function of height). **HH**: The convection velocity is the constant hub-height velocity. **LOC**: The convection velocity is evaluated locally at each wake node position.
+- **Wake Convection**: The user can choose here which free-stream velocity contributes to the total convection velocity of the wake nodes. **BL**: The convection velocity is the mean boundary layer velocity (as a function of height). **HH**: The convection velocity is the constant hub-height velocity. **LOC**: The convection velocity is evaluated locally at each wake node position.
 - **Wake Relaxation Factor**: This factor can be used to *relax* the wake by blending out the starting vortex.
 The factor controls how long the wake is allowed to be after a given number of rotor revolutions or timesteps (depending on the **Count Wake Length In** setting).
 Such as a value of 0.5 allows for a wake length of 5 revolutions after the rotor has undergone 10 revolutions.
-A factor of 1 deactivaes the blending.
+A factor of 1 deactivates the blending.
 - **First Wake Row Length Factor**: This factor can be used to assign a shortened length to the newly created wake elements at the trailing edge so that the newly created shed vorticity is in closer proximity to the blade.
 A factor of 1 deactivates the shortening.
 - **Max Num.
 Elements / Norm.
-Distance**: These two values are used to cut-off the wake after a fixed numbner of vortex elements has been created (Max.
+Distance**: These two values are used to cut-off the wake after a fixed number of vortex elements has been created (Max.
 Num.
 Wake Elements) or after a vortex element has reached a distance (normalized by rotor diameter) from the hub that is larger than **Norm.
 Distance**.
 - **Wake Reduction Factor**: This factor *filters* out wake elements that have a circulation smaller than the maximum circulation in the wake multiplied by this factor.
 In most cases this effectively removes shed vorticity that does not significantly affect the wake induction (see :numref:`fig-wakereduction`).

 .. _fig-wakereduction: